RMS Etruria: The end of Etrurias career

 The two 23-year-old vessels were now reaching the point where technical progress had overtaken them.
 RMS Lusitania and RMS Mauretania were under construction, and due to enter service in late 1907.

 On Wednesday 26 August 1908, RMS Etruria was moving astern from her pier in Liverpool to anchor opposite the Princes' Landing Stage, where her passengers would embark.
-A hopper crossing the Mersey came too close to Etruria and was violently rammed by her.
+A hopper barge crossing the Mersey came too close to Etruria and was violently rammed by her.
 Etruria's rudder and propeller were thrust deep into the hopper, almost severing it in two.
 However, being impaled on Etruria's propeller prevented the hopper from sinking.
-Both vessels drifted helplessly in the Mersey, and the hopper was violently crushed against the landing stage.
-This not only spelt the end for the hopper, but finished the career of Etruria as well.
+Both vessels drifted helplessly in the Mersey for some time, and finished the career of Etruria.
 Her propeller, rudder and steering gear were seriously damaged, forcing the cancellation of her sailing to New York.
 Etruria's passengers were put up in hotels and then caught Umbria later in the week.
 Etruria was taken into dock, where temporary repairs were made.
+The hopper was repaired, sold off in 1938 and wrecked 1952.

-She would not cross the Atlantic again, and after spending time laid up at Birkenhead, she was finally sold for £16,750 in October 1909.
-On 10 October 1910, the Mersey tug Black Cock towed Etruria to her final destination of Preston, Lancashire, where she was scrapped.
+She did not cross the Atlantic again and, after spending time laid up at Birkenhead, she was finally sold for £16,750 in October 1909.
+On 11 April 1910, the Mersey tug Black Cock towed Etruria to her final destination of Preston, Lancashire, where she was scrapped.
 Her sale for scrap was announced in mid November 1909.
 In January 1911 it was reported that over the past two years Thos.
 W. Ward alone had broken up five Cunarders: Lucania, Etruria, Aleppo, Saragosssa and Cherbourg and had five P & O boats in their yards during 1910.